Hydroboration: Of alkenes

-In reality, each hydroboration step follows 1,2-addition but ca. 4% gives the 2,1 addition (affording the B(CH(CH3)R isomer).

-In extreme cases, such as risubstituted alkenes, hydroboration affords.
-This significant rate difference in producing di- and tri-alkyl boranes is useful in the synthesis of bulky boranes that can enhance regioselectivity.

-In terms of regiochemistry, hydroboration is typically anti-Markovnikov, i.e. the hydrogen adds to the most substituted carbon of the double bond.
-That the regiochemistry is reverse of a typical HX addition reflects the polarity of the B^{δ+}-H^{δ−} bonds.
-Hydroboration proceeds via a four-membered transition state: the hydrogen and the boron atoms added on the same face of the double bond.
+Hydroboration is typically anti-Markovnikov, i.e. the hydrogen adds to the most substituted carbon of the double bond.
+About 4% of each addition is Markovnikov (affording the B(CH(CH3)R isomer).
+The orientation opposite a typical HX addition reflects the B^{δ+}-H^{δ−} bond polarity.
+Correspondingly, substituted styrenes react placing boron at the benzyl.

+Steric hindrance has almost no effect on regiochemistry: alkenes with differently-sized 1,2-substituents still produce roughly 50-50 mixtures of both possible products.
+It does, however, affect whether the reaction goes to completion, replacing all three hydrides in BH_{3}.
+With tri- or tetra-substituted alkenes, hydroboration only proceeds twice, affording HB(CR2\sCHR'R")2.
+This significant rate difference is useful for the production of bulky borane chiral auxiliaries for asymmetric reduction.

+Hydroboration, proceeds via a four-membered transition state: the hydrogen and the boron atoms added on the same face of the double bond.
 Granted that the mechanism is concerted, the formation of the C-B bond proceeds slightly faster than the formation of the C-H bond.
 As a result, in the transition state, boron develops a partially negative charge while the more substituted carbon bears a partially positive charge.
 This partial positive charge is better supported by the more substituted carbon.
 Formally, the reaction is an example of a group transfer reaction.
 However, an analysis of the orbitals involved reveals that the reaction is 'pseudopericyclic' and not subject to the Woodward–Hoffmann rules for pericyclic reactivity.

-Hydroboration of internal alkenes

-Hydroboration of trisubstituted alkenes places boron on the less substituted carbon.

-Hydroboration of 1,2-disubstituted alkenes, such as a cis or trans olefin, produces generally a mixture of the two organoboranes of comparable amounts, even if the steric properties of the substituents are very different.
-For such 1,2-disubstituted olefins, regioselectivity can be observed only when one of the two substituents is a phenyl ring.
-In such cases, such as trans-1-phenylpropene, the boron atom is placed on the carbon adjacent to the phenyl ring.
-The observations above indicate that the addition of H-B bond to olefins is under electronic control rather than steric control.

-Hydroboration of alkynes
+Of alkynes

 Hydroboration of alkynes gives alkenylboranes.
-The stereochemistry is cis-addition.
+The stereochemistry is cis.
 With terminal alkynes, both H2BCH=\CHR and HB(CH=CHR)2 are formed.
 Often the hydroboration of alkynes use bulky boranes such as 9-BBN to give monoalkenylborane products.
 The alkenylboranes are susceptible to many reactions such as protonolysis to give the alkene and oxidation to give the aldehyde or ketone.

-Reactions of organoboranes

-As honored by the Nobel Prize to Brown, hydroboration is widely practiced because the alkylboranes are susceptible to many reactions.

-Oxidation

-Treatment of alkylboranes with base and hydrogen peroxide gives alcohols: